 App Development (Compliant Mobile Platforms)

 Mobile health apps are popular with patients for reviewing and monitoring health and fitness, and wearable devices can revolutionize home healthcare.
 They can be used in tandem with e-visits to provide home healthcare services to patients and reduce healthcare center visits.

-Patient portals similarly have great possibility to improve interaction between care providers and patients, and minimize unnecessary spending while helping to improve patient outcomes.
-The development of HIPAA compliant mobile apps frameworks, compliant storage and HIPAA compliant web solutions means healthcare providers can gain the benefits of new technology without endangering the privacy and security of patient information.
+Patient portals similarly have great potential to improve interactions between care providers and patients while minimizing unnecessary spending and helping to improve patient outcomes.
+The development of HIPAA compliant mobile app frameworks, compliant storage and HIPAA compliant web solutions means healthcare providers can gain the benefits of new technology without endangering the privacy and security of patient information.

 More technical safeguards to keep ePHI safe and secure will no doubt be required as technology advances and further changes to HIPAA can be expected in the future.